RobotWebTools/rclnodejs/web/README.md

   -d '{"data":"hi from curl"}'
 ```

-## 4. How it compares

-The closest neighbour in this space is `rosbridge` + `roslibjs` — the
+## 4. `rclnodejs/web` vs. `rosbridge` + `roslibjs`

-standard browser-side ROS 2 stack for the past decade.
-Both target the
+`rosbridge` + `roslibjs` is the standard browser-side ROS 2 stack of the
-same job (talk to ROS 2 from a web app over WebSocket + JSON) and
+past decade.
+Both stacks target the same job (talk to ROS 2 from a web
-both deliberately keep the browser facing topics/services rather
+app over WebSocket + JSON) and both keep the browser facing
-than inventing a higher-level abstraction.
-What differs is **what's
+topics/services rather than inventing a higher-level abstraction.
+What
-exposed to the browser, how strongly it's typed, and whether plain
+differs is **what's exposed to the browser, how strongly it's typed,
-HTTP works**:
+and whether plain HTTP works**:

 |                             | **`rclnodejs/web`**                                                  | `rosbridge` + `roslibjs`          |
 | --------------------------- | -------------------------------------------------------------------- | --------------------------------- |